igor47/blog/posts/rivian-initial-review.md

 Once you figure out what button to use -- good luck getting the car to respond.
 I just love standing in the rain with my friend and her 5-year-old, all of us getting wet while I repeatedly hit the unlock button while the car *thinks about something*.
+S also pointed out that this makes her feel unsafe.
+Imagine a lone woman walking to her car on a dark street -- she wants that car to freakin' unlock!

 I don't understand why this could work instantly in my Subaru, but takes sometimes a minute on my Rivian.
 I bet it has something to do with the software.
 Speaking of which...